Marshall Thompson: Personal life

 Thompson married Barbara Long in 1949, making him a brother-in-law of actor Richard Long, best known for his role as Jarrod Barkley in ABC's The Big Valley.
 Thompson appeared together with his brother-in-law in the 1955 horror film thriller Cult of the Cobra.

 Thompson supported Barry Goldwater in the 1964 United States presidential election.

-Thompson died in 1992 from congestive heart failure at age 66 in Royal Oak, Michigan.
+Thompson died on May 18, 1992, from congestive heart failure at age 66 in Royal Oak, Michigan.

 Filmography

 Film

 Thompson's 60+ film roles include: